lancej1022/astro-blog/src/content/blog/thoughts-on-building-with-astro.md

 description: Astro is an increasingly popular multi-page application framework.
 Where does it shine, where can it improve?
 ---

-I've been wanting to get into writing blogs again but kept putting it off because I was unhappy with my existing blog site.
+I've been wanting to get into writing blogs again but kept putting it off because I was unhappy with the architecture of my site.
 As part of a recent rewrite, I chose to use Astro and wanted to write up my thoughts on the developer experience and where it shines (and where I think it can improve).

 ![Astro logo](../../assets/astro-logo-light.png)

 <h2 id="the-good"><a href="#the-good">The Good</a></h2>

 Astro gets a lot of things right when it comes to building multi-page applications.
 It's easy to get started with, most of the default choices are ones that I agree with, and everything about it is pretty fast.
-There are a few key areas that I really wanted to highlight because I think they make Astro so good that it's probably the default way I would choose to build a static site.
+Just to highlight a few areas that I found interesting...

 <h3 id="zero-runtime-javascript"><a href="#zero-runtime-javascript">Zero Runtime Javascript</a></h3>

 Considering that a blog is primarily made of static content, it makes sense that you shouldn't really need to ship much (if any) JavaScript to your site visitors.
-JavaScript should be used for adding interactivity to pages or adding functionality that HTML can't natively support very well (such as client-side routing), which means that a static site probably doesn't _need_ JavaScript.
+JavaScript should be used for adding interactivity to pages or adding functionality that HTML can't natively support very well (such as client-side routing), which means that a static site shouldn _need_ much JavaScript.

-The problem is that you probably want to use JavaScript at least at build time because there are a lot of things that are far easier to do programmatically, such as fetching all of the blog posts and turning them into blog pages.
+Of course the problem is that you probably want to use JavaScript while authoring your site because there are a lot of things that are far easier to do programmatically, such as fetching all of the blog posts and turning them into blog pages.

-Astro manages to achieve 0kb of JavaScript by default by allowing you to write JavaScript within your `.astro` files and then executing that JavaScript at build-time so that you dont have to ship any of it to your end user.
-This is in contrast to other static site generators like NextJS, which do allow you to compile out _most_ of your JavaScript at build time but still require you to ship a decent amount of JavaScript to the browser.
+Astro strikes a great balance here by allowing you to write JavaScript/TypeScript within your `.astro` files and then execute that JavaScript at build-time without requiring any of it to be executed by the user at run time.
+This is in contrast to other static site generators like NextJS, which do allow you to compile _most_ of your JavaScript at build time but still requires you to ship a decent amount of JavaScript to the browser for your site to work properly (although React Server Components do help reduce this cost).

-Importantly, Astro does still allow you to ship JavaScript to the client via inline scripts as well as "Islands" which are [interactive UI component on an otherwise static page of HTML](https://docs.astro.build/en/concepts/islands/).
-Basically, Astro defaults to 0kb of JS but you can still sprinkle in interactivity where it makes sense or even leverage UI frameworks like React or Svelte and sprinkle them into your static pages.
+Of course, sometimes you do need some client-side JavaScript for certain forms of interactivity.
+Astro supports this via "Islands" which are [interactive UI component on an otherwise static page of HTML](https://docs.astro.build/en/concepts/islands/).
+Basically, Astro defaults to shipping 0kb of JS but you have the optiona of shipping some JS for interactivity where it makes sense.

-For this website, I wound up shipping a small amount of vanilla JS (<1kb) so that the pages can render the site in a light or dark theme, another bit of JS to support page prefetching, and lastly I shipped some Solid.js via Astro Islands to support client side search functionality on the [search page](/search).
+To share some examples from this website, I wound up shipping a small amount of vanilla JS (<1kb) so that the pages can determine whether to render the site in a light or dark theme, some more JS to enable page prefetching within AStro, and lastly some Solid.js to support client side search functionality on the search page.

 <!-- TODO: add captions for sighted users -->
 <!-- TODO: make this image zoomable on mobile devices somehow -->